zitlallyalmazan/GIS_Mapping/README.md

 # Overview

-I will be creating a mobile app that generates a map with markers on the map showing where and how many births take place in a specific area.
+I will be creating a website that generates a map with markers on the map showing where and how many births take place in a specific area.
 The map's characteristics will use the ArcGIS library, will show at least 20 markers on the map, and allow the user to see a popup with information when they click on the marker.

 Watch my demonstration below!